robfatland/reorganiseduponthefloor/git/README.md

 is constructed as `[link text](https://google.com)`.

-Within a document, cursor hover over headings reveals they have intrinsic link addresses.
+Within a document, cursor hover over headings reveals link addresses.
-You can copy and paste those links into the (hyperlink) following a \[link name\].
+You can copy and paste those into the (hyperlink) following a \[link name\].
-However for linking within a page you can just use the pound sign \# followed by the header name; with spaces replaced by hyphens.
+For within a page, links to headers are simpler: Just a pound sign \# followed by the header name; with spaces replaced by hyphens.
 [This one goes up to the back-tick section](#2-the-back-tick-character), for example.
 The link string here is `#2-the-back-tick-character`.